Ibrahim-hikal/EUI-SIS_-upgraded-/README.md

 ## Overview

-EUI-SIS-GUI is a comprehensive Student Information System (SIS) built as a desktop application for Egypt University of Informatics.
-Developed with C++ and the modern Slint UI framework, this application provides a robust platform for managing all core academic operations.
-It features three distinct user portals—Student, Teacher, and Administrator—each with a tailored dashboard and functionalities designed to streamline university processes, from course registration and attendance tracking to grade management and end-of-semester processing.
+EUI-SIS-GUI is a comprehensive Student Information System (SIS) developed as a desktop application for Egypt University of Informatics.
+Built with C++ and the modern Slint UI framework, the application provides an organized platform for managing core academic operations.
+It features three role-based user portals  Student, Teacher, and Administrator each with a tailored dashboard and functionalities designed to streamline university processes, including course registration, attendance tracking, grade management, and end-of-semester processing.

 ## Key Features